lapp0/MusicJigsaw/README.md

 Web interface for putting chords and notes into bars into songs, votes by users

-Andrew - Make Chord and note generator
+Complete:

+Andrew - Scraped pianochord.com for 152 chords into file and made random chord retriever from file

+Pending:

 Darren/Ding - Make Bar generator